vvnginx/documentation/content/nim/nginx-app-protect/setup-waf-config-management.md

 Also, please refer to [Install the WAF Compiler](#install-the-waf-compiler) for details on how to manually install the new WAF compiler.

-## Installing WAF compiler in Disconnected environments
+## Install the WAF compiler in a disconnected environment

-This involves below two steps
+To install the WAF compiler on a system without internet access, complete these steps:

-Step-1.
-Generating the WAF compiler package on the system which has internet access Step-2.
-Moving the generated package to the target system ( which do not have internet access) and installing the compiler package
+- **Step 1:** Generate the WAF compiler package on a system that has internet access.
+- **Step 2:** Move the generated package to the offline target system and install it.

 {{<tabs name="WAF compiler installation in offline environment">}}